Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Pre-employment credit checks happen when a company uses a third-party company to check a candidate’s credit history and see their past approach to consumer debt.

-It’s often slipped in with the traditional pre-employment background check that scans for criminal activity and is a tool that helps the potential employer make a decision about whether or not to hire the candidate.
+Sometimes, what’s called a background check may include a credit check as well as a scan for criminal activity and is a tool that helps the potential employer make a decision about whether or not to hire the candidate.

 Credit checks are more commonly used in industries that deal directly with money, like accounting, banking, and investing, but any employer could decide to run pre-employment credit checks.